 If wealth reduces your choices, you are doing it wrong.

-- Lindy Effect: Things which have stood the test of time are expected to last longer.
-A year-old book is expected to last another year; a century-old another century.
+- Lindy Effect: Things that have stood the test of time are expected to last longer.
+A year-old book is expected to last another year, a century-old another century.

-- An award, recognition, acceptance of a paper are not usually indicative of the quality of the work; it usually indicates that a certain section of currently influential people is happy with it.
+- An award, recognition, acceptance of a paper are not usually indicative of the quality of the work; it usually indicates that a specific section of currently influential people is happy with it.